Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 Groupped samples from qualitative questions:

-- Occupation: employment, student, other (all other options).
+- **Occupation**: employment, student, other (all other options).
-- Competitors: few, a lot; other options are too few to be interpreted in any way.
+- **Competitors**: few, a lot; other options are too few to be interpreted in any way.
-- Agency size: small ("up to 10", "up to 25", "up to 50", "small or automation"), big ("up to 100", "bureaucratic empire", "small or automation").
+- **Agency size**: small ("up to 10", "up to 25", "up to 50", "small or automation"), big ("up to 100", "bureaucratic empire", "small or automation").
 Note that respondents who chose "small or automation" go to both groups.
-This option was added based on the results of processing free responses.
+This answer variant was added based on the results of processing free responses.

 **Note**, despite some answers are grouped, they are still separated on the corresponding charts.
 If there were 10 answer options in the question, you will see 10 columns on the chart.